nvstrien/HealthRecordServices/README.md

 Note: You can view the contents of the SQLite database and execute queries using a SQLite database viewer such as [DB Browser for SQLite](https://sqlitebrowser.org/).

-## Contributing

-Contributions are welcome!
-Please read the [contributing guide](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.